aryand10/cse15l-lab-reports/lab-report-2-week-4.md

 **Relationship Between Bug, Symptom, and Error**

 The file, `newLineAtEnd.md`, featured an empty line at the end of the file after two links were present.
 This resulted in an `IndexOutOfBoundsException` in which the code since the indices did not exist for the line at the end because it was empty.
 To fix this, a line was added for one of the if-statement that would ensure the next open bracket was at index 0 or there was not an exclamation point at index 0.
 As a result, an index out of bounds error was not thrown when running `newLineAtEnd.md` with `MarkdownParse.java`.
+___

+Now you are familiar with some of the common errors that you can encounter while programming as well as the solutions to fix them!